Institute of Education

 Director: prof. APS, dr hab.
 Agnieszka Olechowska

-The Institute of Support of Human Development and Education comprises four units: the Chair of Early Childhood Pedagogy, the Chair of Early Childhood Education, the Department of Speech Therapy and Educational Linguistics, and the Department of Education for Sustainability.
+Institute of Human Development Support and Education comprises four units: the Chair of Early Childhood Education, the Department of Early Childhood Pedagogy, the Department of Speech Therapy and Educational Linguistics, and the Department of Education for Sustainability.

-The Chair was established in 2006 on the basis of the Department of Early Childhood Pedagogy formed two years earlier.
+The Department was established in 2004.
 Until 30 September 2019, the Department and subsequently the Chair was headed by Professor Edyta Gruszczyk-Kolczyńska.
 From 2019/2020, the Department is headed by dr hab.
 Małgorzata Makiewicz, Associate Professor at the Maria Grzegorzewska University.

 The research interests of faculty members focus on the care, education, and upbringing of young children and school students.
 In particular, they concern the mathematical education of children at the preschool and early school stages, the difficulties related to learning mathematics, mathematical talent, understanding the world and its physical and other natural phenomena, children’s speech and language development, the process whereby students acquire knowledge and skills while using multimedia programs, children’s educational needs, supporting the psychomotor development of young children, children’s independence and the processes whereby they learn about themselves and their environment, pro-social behaviour in children, educational therapy for children with behavioural disorders, the development of the educational system, and the role of a teacher.